Udhul/SAM-Batcher/docs/annotation_workflow_specification.md

 1.  **Global State (`StateManager`):** The existing `stateManager.js` is well-suited for its purpose and will continue to manage global, non-image-specific context like `activeProjectId`, `activeImageHash`, and `currentLoadedModelInfo`.
 Its role as an event dispatcher for global changes remains critical.

-2.  **Active Image State (`ActiveImageState`):** To manage the complexity of the annotation view for a single image, we will introduce a new, comprehensive in-memory object.
-This object will be the **single source of truth** for the currently loaded image, its layers, and all ephemeral creation/editing data.
-It will be loaded when an image is selected and cleared or saved when navigating away.
+2.  **Active Image State (`ActiveImageState`):** To manage the complexity of the annotation view for a single image, a comprehensive in-memory object serves as the **single source of truth** for the currently loaded image, its layers, and all ephemeral creation/editing data.
+It is loaded when an image is selected and cleared or saved when navigating away.

 **Proposed `ActiveImageState` Object Structure:**

-This object will be managed by the main application controller and passed to the relevant modules (`canvasController`, `layerViewController`, `editModeController`).
+This object is managed by the main application controller and passed to the relevant modules (`canvasController`, `layerViewController`, `editModeController`).

 ```javascript
 // Example structure for the state of the currently loaded image.